Anello-Photonics/docs-A1/docs/getting_started_aerialins.rst

    :align: center

-4. Configure ANELLO Maritime INS
+4. Configure ANELLO Aerial INS
 ---------------------------------

 4.1 Configurations Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Maritime INS is shipped with the following communication interfaces configured:
+The Aerial INS is shipped with the following communication interfaces configured:

 * ``RS232-1``: MAVLink at ``57600``
 * ``RS232-2``: NMEA 0183 at ``921600``